 To walk this third path was neither easy nor safe; Aang consciously puts his own life in extreme peril in order to hold fast to his principles.
 The final confrontation is animated specifically to depict the battle of wills between Aang and Firelord Ozai.
 Aang’s moral strength and unbendable spirit, depicted as a purifying blue light, resists and eventually overcomes Ozai’s corrosive soul.
 By making the difficult choice to stay true to his principles and his cultural teachings, Aang is able to resolve his inner conflict, bring balance to the world, and grow up without losing the qualities that defined him as an individual.

-By aligning his values with his actions, Aang was beholden to no one but himself, bringing a dimension of moral authority that is rooted in benevolence, mercy and a deep respect to all life to his position as the Avatar.
-With this moral authority, he gains legitimacy in the eyes of the world and helps to usher in a new era of peace between the nations.
+By aligning his values with his actions, Aang was beholden to no one but himself, bringing a dimension of moral authority that is rooted in benevolence, mercy, and a deep respect for all life to his position as the Avatar.
+Through his deeds, Aang gains legitimacy in the eyes of the world and helps to usher in a new era of peace between the nations.
 In the real world, a leader who is capable of “walking the talk” in a humble fashion is a rare one, and can play a critical role for inspiring others to realize that a new possibility forward is possible.

 - Who are some leaders in history who carried that moral authority?

 - Is there anyone in the environmental movement who can be perceived as “walking the talk” for sustainability?